Why Does Alcohol Make You Bloated?

 Have you ever noticed any puffiness in your face or body after a night of drinking?

 Well, this is alcohol bloating.
 Bloating or swelling after drinking alcohol is a common side effect.
 This is where the term “beer belly” comes from.
 Alcohol stomach bloating is a typical sign that a person drinks heavily.
-While swelling after a long night of alcohol consumption can cause some temporary swelling, alcohol’s dense and heavy calories can lead to a build-up of stubborn fat around the midsection.
+While swelling after a long night of binge drinking can cause some temporary swelling, alcohol’s dense and heavy calories can lead to a build-up of stubborn fat around the midsection.
 But why does alcohol make you bloated?

 Alcohol Bloating: Why Does It Happen?